 The main aim of this program was to increase the survival rates of entrepreneurs.
 So, not more business owners, but better entrepreneurs.

-The pre- and post-measurement of entrepreneurship was measured with a scientifically validated entrepreneur scan.
+The pre and post-measurement of entrepreneurship were measured with a scientifically validated E-Scan.
 This analysis demonstrated the growth – or the absence thereof of the participant’s entrepreneurial mindset.
 Three interesting success points emerged.